 We suspect this specificity is part of its appeal.

 Deciding which segment to go after is hard.
 Broad principles don’t always help with hard decisions.
-With some decisions, you need to get into the detail.
+Sometimes, you have to get into the detail.
 Plus, deciding to go after one segment means giving others up.
 And giving something up is hard.

 Ever been out for a meal, and got food envy?
 You look at someone else’s plate and wish you’d chosen that instead.
-That’s what it feels like when you choose a segment to target.
+That’s what it feels like when you choose a target segment.
 Marketers get segment envy.
 You look at other segments and think, what if we’d gone after that one instead?

 And you know what?
 That’s fine.
-It’s totally natural to feel like this.
+Totally natural to feel like this.

-But what the market attractiveness approach does is help you get past this feeling.
-It helps you feel better about the segment choices you’ve made.
-The effort you put into your decision-making builds your confidence about your choices.
-That’s why we think this targeting decision-making article was so popular.
+But the market attractiveness approach is a good way to help you get past this feeling.
+It helps you feel you’ve made the right segment choice.
+The detail and effort of the decision-making makes you feel more confident.
+That’s why we think this article was so popular.

 A well-thought-out choice

-The market attractiveness approach clearly asks you to do a lot of thinking about your targeting decision.
+The market attractiveness approach forces you to think deeply about your targeting decision.

 There’s 7 steps.
 You gather lots of data.
 You plug in numbers, weigh up variables and run calculations.